bob44240/FamilyTree/ReadMe.txt

 github.com/joeeames/meanappsfiles

-How do we link thisd to a remote git repo in github
+How do we link this to a remote git repo in github